d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 d2l.train_ch13(net, train_iter, test_iter, loss, trainer, num_epochs, devices)
 ```

-Finally, define the prediction function.
+We define the following function to predict the sentiment of a text sequence using the trained model `net`.

 ```{.python .input}
 #@save